-WGT Players can stream their desktop games online, using video and audio to share single or multi-player games to reach millions of other players around the world, all free using WGT, OBS and Twitch.
+WGT Players can stream games online, using video and audio to share single- or multi-player games and reach millions of other players around the world, all for free!

 Here's how to get started...

 WGT recommends Twitch Studio as the easiest way to get started.

 - Sign up for a free account on Twitch at www.Twitch.tv

 - Choose a Twitch username (ideally the same as your WGT username, if available)

 - Click your username in the upper right (or the small person icon in the bottom left)